A COHESIVE TEAM DEDICATED TO DEPLOYING A COHERENT STRATEGY

 - Jean-François Nogrette, Senior Executive Vice President Veolia Technologies and Contracting

-- Laurent Obadia, Communication Director and Advisor to the Chairman & CEO
+- Laurent Obadia, Senior Vice President Communications, Advisor to the Chairman and CEO

 - Isabelle Quainon, Senior Vice President Human Resources / Management of executives, compensations & benefits

-- Frédéric Van Heems, CEO of France Water Activity Zone
+- Frédéric Van Heems, Director of the North America zone

 - Ronald Wasylec, Director of Investisor Relations